ABILITY-Auditors/CodeAccessible-Components/menu/concerns.md

 ### <a id="focus-management">Focus Management</a>

 1. **Concern:** Menu roles expect authors (web developers) to manage focus.
 Screen readers typically capture most keystrokes (some exceptions include Tab and Shift+Tab) and do not relay these keystrokes to the browser.
-However, when an element with a complex widget role such as MENU is focused, screen readers will no longer capture most keystrokes as it expects authors to handle certain keyboard interactions.
-For example, an element with a MENU role expects users to navigate between descendant menuitems using arrow keys.
-However screen readers often capture arrow key presses which are used to move the [**virtual cursor (read more here)**](https://support.microsoft.com/en-us/office/use-microsoft-teams-with-the-jaws-virtual-cursor-79a8b669-c95b-4a6c-a2fa-c3d6dbb1b9c3#bkmk_whatwhy) in the DOM and read its contents to the user.
-So when a screen reader encounters an element with a role of MENU it will no longer capture the arrow keys and assumes the content author (web developer) has implemented a way to manage focus using these arrow keys.
+For example, screen readers capture arrow key presses which are used to move the [**virtual cursor (read more here)**](https://support.microsoft.com/en-us/office/use-microsoft-teams-with-the-jaws-virtual-cursor-79a8b669-c95b-4a6c-a2fa-c3d6dbb1b9c3#bkmk_whatwhy) in the DOM and read its contents to the user.
+However, when a screen reader encounters an element with a complex widget role of MENU, it will no longer capture the arrow keys and assumes the content author (web developer) has implemented a way to manage focus using these arrow keys.
 If arrow keys are not used to manage focus, this may cause confusion for screen reader users.
 More experienced users are likely to assume that they can move focus using arrow keys and find it frustrating if they can’t.
 For inexperienced users, they may not realize that they are not able to use their virtual cursor while interacting with a MENU, and when there is no response to arrow key presses they may think that the web application is broken.

 2. **Mitigation:** Ensure that the menu manages focus.
 We recommend ensuring that arrow keys can be used to move focus as this is the expected behavior.
 Focus should either be managed using a 1) Sedentary Focus Management style, or a 2) Roving Focus Management style.
-To ensure that screen readers act appropriately, DOM focus should either 1) (Sedentary Focus Management) remain on a `role=menu` element and use the `ARIA-ACTIVEDESCENDANT` attribute to indicate the descendant menuitem that is in focus or 2) (Roving Focus Management) be placed on a `role=menuitem` element that is in focus.
+To ensure that screen readers act appropriately, either 1) (Sedentary Focus Management) ensure DOM focus remain on a `role=menu` element and use the `ARIA-ACTIVEDESCENDANT` attribute to indicate the descendant menuitem that is in focus or 2) (Roving Focus Management) ensure DOM focus is placed on a `role=menuitem` element.

 ## <a id="reflow">Reflow</a>